 While we do not know much about the chassis itself (other than the fact that the front half has the appearance of being on the older side) we can tell you a little about the basics of the engine.
 The Volvo B20 was a slightly larger of the tough as nails B18 engine.
 That little B18 was nearly indestructible and if you remember, the highest mileage example of one recorded 2.5-million miles!
 The B20 was produced from 1969 to 1981 and it is interesting in a couple of respects.
 The first is that the bore centers of the engine are different between cylinders 2 and three than they are between 1 and 2 and 3 and 4.
 Other than a little more bore (measuring 3.5″) the engine is mechanically identical to the B18 it followed.

 The highest horsepower factory version made 135hp and was equipped with fuel injection in the early 1970s.
 This one makes loads more than that.

 You can see the turbo, the intercooler, the fabricated stack style injection tubes, and some of the other assorted kit that makes this little dragster run in the 8s (quarter mile) at more than 150 mph.
 According to at least one video the guys were jamming about 40psi of boost down the throat of the engine to get these levels of performance.
 That’s stout!
 The team does use nitrous help spool the turbo as well.

 The last video in the pile is pretty awesome because you’ll see the little ‘banger equipped machine put a hole shot on a V8 powered car and seemingly hold him off all the way to the stripe!

-Check out the videos below of the Team Volvo Dragster making laps in Sweden –
+Check out the videos below of the Team Volvo Dragster making laps in Norway –